Pakistan A cricket team

 The Pakistan A cricket team, or Pakistan Shaheens, is a national cricket team representing Pakistan.
 It is the second-tier of international Pakistan cricket, below the full Pakistan national cricket team.
 Matches played by Pakistan A are not considered to be Test matches or One Day Internationals, receiving first-class and List A classification respectively.
 Pakistan A played their first match in August 1964, a three-day first-class contest against Ceylon Board President's XI.

 Pakistan A have played a number of series, both home and away, against other national A teams, and competed against other first-class opposition.
 Their first tour was to Ceylon (now Sri Lanka) in 1964–65.
 Pakistan A did not play another match until the 1991 season when they again toured Sri Lanka, a series against England A the previous season having been cancelled due to the Gulf War.

+Current squad

+International cap players are marked as Bold.
+This is the list of players who represented Pakistan A in First-class and List A matches in the past 12 months.